-The preferred stock is redeemable on or after July 31, 2004, upon the request of at least $66\ 2/3\%$ of the holders of preferred stock.
+The preferred stock is redeemable on or after July 31, 2004, upon the request of at least 66 2/3% of the holders of preferred stock.
 The Company shall redeem all outstanding shares of preferred stock by paying in cash its liquidation value plus declared but unpaid dividends.
 No dividends have been declared through June 30, 2001.

 The preferred stock will automatically be converted into shares of common stock upon the closing of a sale of the Company's common stock in a public offering registered under the Securities Act of 1933 which results in aggregate gross proceeds equal to or exceeding \$15,000,000 at a price equal to or exceeding \$7.50 per share of common stock, or with the approval of holders of at least 75% of the outstanding shares of preferred stock and the approval of 60% of the holders of Series D. Each share of the Series A, B, C, D, and E preferred stock is convertible, at the option of the holder, into one share of the Company's common stock, which has been reserved for issuance upon conversion of the preferred stock, subject to certain antidilution adjustments.
+As of June 30, 2001, the requisite number of preferred stockholders had consented to the automatic conversion of their shares in connection with the public offering.